 When it comes to selecting business intelligence (BI) solutions, the sheer variety of options can be overwhelming.
 Even finding the information you need to make your decision can be an unexpectedly rigorous task.
 Due to the high cost of premier BI solutions, making a wrong decision can be a costly mistake.

-Fortunately, reliable comparisons and detailed analysis of the top BI solutions are available through SelectHub.
-SelectHub employs comprehensive scoring metrics to weigh major BI offerings, and while many of the top BI tools are highly useful, these nine BI tools frequently exceed industry expectations.
+Fortunately, reliable comparisons and detailed analysis of the top BI software vendors are available through SelectHub.
+SelectHub employs comprehensive scoring metrics to weigh major BI offerings, and while many of the top BI tools are highly useful, these 10 BI tools frequently exceed industry expectations.

-Information Builders BI is another exceptionally strong option.
+Information Builders BI is another exceptionally strong business intelligence platform.
 In addition to maintaining speed and functionality even under exponential increase in workload, Information Builders boasts excellent geospatial integration and data visualization.
 It is also strong in threat and fraud detection, predictive analysis and export analytics, with steady performance in the majority of other functions.

 Oracle BI is another top solution.
 While Oracle shares commonalities with QlikView, it also boasts especially strong geospatial visualization capabilities, including advanced mapping controls and fantastic dashboard integration.
 It also performs exceptionally well when exporting analytics reports.
 With Oracle BI, users can easily and intuitively interact with each other; view reports online; and publish, send and schedule reports to a variety of outputs such as SMS.
 While Oracle has limited benchmarking capability, its Scorecard and Strategy Management features allow users to establish goals and measure their success over a period of time, while also communicating progress and information to the entire organization.